SupportExTraGoZ/TelerikTeamProject/README.md

       - Models - all global classes that represent part of the app
 4. LifeSim_V01_01.Tests - Optionaly, some test on current application.

+NOTE: The Contracts and Factories folders (namespaces) must be saved for more "global" purposes.
+I'give an example-> I'm working on menu, so i will create Contracts folder in my menu folder.
+Separete all in different folder.
 NOTE: ALL THIS IS OPTIONAL, ADD SOME TY
 NOTE: Add your changes and new futures to this list.